psvkushal/keyBoardFirmware/keyboards/sofle/keymaps/sofleOSM/readme.md

 The above keymap should be a self sufficient explanantion of the keymap, below are my thoughts on this version of the keymap

-main goal of this layout is to move the effort from left side to the right side, since my left side kinda feels painful sometimess
-The layout is intentionally as asymmentric and favoured towards rightsdie as possible, in the context of keys which are to be held
+main goal of this layout is to move the effort from left side to the right side The layout is intentionally as asymmentric and favoured towards right side as possible, in the context of keys which are to be held, since my hands are not symmentric in how they get things done so doesnt make sense the keyboard layout should be symmentric

 space is used by the dominant thumb key, instead of on the left thumb key